wrkstrm/WrkstrmFoundation/README.md

 of use, adhering to best coding practices and ensuring seamless integration into various Swift projects.

+## 🏁 Flagship + Docs

+WrkstrmFoundation is one of our flagship libraries (alongside WrkstrmMain and WrkstrmLog).
+We exercise best practices in API design, documentation, and observability here.
+Explore the Documentation.docc catalog under `Sources/WrkstrmNetworking/Documentation.docc/` and `Sources/WrkstrmFoundation/Documentation.docc/` for guides and symbol topics.

 <!-- START_SECTION:status -->

 | Library                            | Build Status                                                                                                                                                                                                                  |